-Figures 7-12 show the plot of the obtained PD with distance.
-As observed, the PD variation with distance follows a polynomial trend of order 5 as against the inverse square rule which can be attributed to scattering, interference from electromagnetic radiation sources such as receivers, TV antennas, moving objects, as well as other mobile base station lustered around.
-Also, the observed fluctuation of the PD cannot be ruled out with structures like buildings, and trees that are within the radius of measurements (Ajiboye and Osiele, 2013).
-It has been speculated amplification and attenuation electromagnetic radiation PD can be aided by structures owing to reflection. these refraction, diffraction as well as absorption (Lapinsky and Easty, 2006; Ajiboye and Osiele,2013).
-As observed in Figures 3 and 4, the maximum PD radiated from the BTSs, on average, is between distances of 20 to 60 m awayfrom the BTS in the study locations.
-This observation correlates with earlier studies indicating the higher value of PD at a 50 m radius from BTS than at the base (Haumann et 2002; Osahon et al., 2013).
-The implication of this is that within this radius the radiofrequency radiation from the base masts has a higher propensity to penetrate through the human skin upon interception.
+The obtained PD is plotted with distance in Figures 6-11.
+As was shown, scattering, interference from electromagnetic radiation sources like receivers, TV antennas, moving objects, as well as other mobile base stations scattered nearby, cause the PD variation with distance to follow a polynomial trend of order 5 as opposed to the inverse square rule as observed in similar investigation by Orogodo et al, 2022.
+Additionally, the presence of objects like trees and buildings within the measuring radius makes it impossible to completely rule out the observed PD fluctuation (Ajiboye and Osiele, 2013).
+Due to reflection, refraction, diffraction, and absorption, it has been hypothesized that these patterns can contribute in the amplification and attenuation of electromagnetic radiation (PD) (Lapinsky and Easty, 2006; Ajiboye and Osiele,2013).
+As observed in Figures 2 and 3, the maximum PD radiated from the BTSs, on average, is between distances of 20 to 60 m awayfrom the BTS in the study locations.
+This observation correlates with earlier studies indicating the higher value of PD at a 50 m radius from BTS than at the base (Haumann et 2002; Osahon et al., 2013). al. The implication of this is that within this radius the radiofrequency radiation from the base masts has a higher propensity to penetrate through the human skin upon interception.
 In effect, dielectric heating of tissues is much possible at this point with the consequences varying from transitory disturbances in cell functions to permanent destruction (Bennet et al.,2017; Akpolilie and Ugbede, 2019).
-In another study, however, maximum PD from BTS in the cities of Ibadan (Ayinmode and Farai, 2013) and Lagos (Ibrahim and Oluseyi, 2016) was observed at 200 m and 160 m radius respectively.
-Generally, the obtained PD values of identified base masts in all the study locations are far less than the ICNIRP (1998) recommended general public exposure limit of 4.5 Wm-2.
-Also, the values are far less than IEEE (2005) limits of 6 and 12 Wm-2 for GSM 900 MHz and GSM 1800MHz, respectively for the general public exposure.
+In another study, however, maximum PD from BTS in the cities of Ibadan (Ayinmode and Farai, 2013) and Lagos (Ibrahim and Olusevi, 2016) was observed at 200 m and 160 m radius respectively.
+This investigation also conform with the study of Orogodo et al. 2022 in the study of the Assessment of Radiofrequency Exposure from Telecommunication Masts in the Central Part of Delta State, Nigeria.
+The general public exposure limit of 4.5 Wm-2 proposed by ICNIRP (1998) is significantly less than the obtained PD values of identified base masts in all research locations.
+Additionally, the results are well below the IEEE (2005) limits of 6 and 12 Wm-2 for exposure to the general population for GSM 900 MHz and GSM 1800 MHz, respectively.
 The distance between the human body and the BTS is a crucial determinant of the amount of radiation absorbed.
-However, the majority of the investigated base masts violate the Nigerian Communication Commission (NCC, and NESREA's (2011)restrictions of 5 m and 10 m, respectively away from residential and official buildings.
-There have been speculations about the likelihood of nausea, fatigue, headache, and sleeplessness among people living close to base masts due to exposure to RF radiation of higher PD(Eltiti et al., 2007; Yurekli et al., 2009).
+However, the majority of the investigated base masts violate the Nigerian Communication Commission (NCC, 2009) and NESREA's (2011)safety restrictions of 5 m and 10 m, respectively away from residential and official buildings.
+There have been speculations about the likelihood of nausea, fatigue, headache, and sleeplessness among people living close to base masts due to exposure to RF radiation of higher PD (Eltiti et al., 2007; Yurekli et al., 2009).
 The high PD of RF radiation from base masts can modify protein expression in human skin due to an induced electric field (Basandrai and Dhami, 2016).
-Going by the ICNIRP (1998) guidelines, the PD levels of investigated base stations in Delta South are very much below the values capable of initiating any noticeable health risk to the general public.
-However, continuous longterm exposure to RF radiation PD by people living close to the base stations may result in cumulative health effects in later years.
+According to the ICNIRP (1998) standards, the investigated base stations in Delta South had PD levels that are far below those capable of posing a significant risk to the general public's health.
+However, persons who live close to base stations may experience cumulative health problems in the future because to their longterm exposure to RF radiation.

-Figure 7: Variation of BTS power density with distance in Patani
+Figure 6: Variation of BTS power density with distance in Patani

-Figure 8: Variation of BTS power density with distance in Warri North
+Figure 7: Variation of BTS power density with distance in Warri North

-Figure 9: Variation of BTS power density with distance in Warri South
+Figure 8: Variation of BTS power density with distance in Warri South

-Figure 10: Variation of BTS power density with distance in Bomadi
+Figure 9: Variation of BTS power density with distance in Bomadi